Rail transport in Azerbaijan: Russian Imperial Railways 1878–1917

-Soviet Railways 1917-1991
+Soviet Railways 1917–1991

 After the collapse of the Russian Empire and the Russian Revolution, the country was transformed into the Soviet Union and the Russian Imperial Railways into the Soviet Railways.

 Due to the availability of electricity from the vast water power sources of Azerbaijan, the very early electrification of the railway lines of Azerbaijan began.

-In 1926 with the electrification with 1,2 kV (1,200 V) direct current of the railway line between Baku and Sabunçu, it became the first electrically operated railway line of the Soviet Union.
+In 1926 with the electrification with 1.2 kV (1,200 V) direct current of the railway line between Baku and Sabunçu, it became the first electrically operated railway line of the Soviet Union.
 Later electrifications took place with 3 kV (3,000 V) direct current.

 In 1924 the railway line was extended southwards to Ələt and Neftçala.

 In 1941 the railway line was extended from Horadiz and Mincivan through Armenia including a railway line extension to Kapan, to Julfa in the Nakhchivan exclave of Azerbaijan.
 Thus the Nakhchivan exclave of Azerbaijan was finally connected with Azerbaijan proper.

 In 1941 the railway line was also extended southwards to Astara, Azerbaijan at the southern border with Iran.

 In 1944 the railway line was extended to Kətəlparaq, Ağdam and Stepanakert (Xankəndi).

 Until 1991 the railway traffic was operated in Azerbaijan by the Soviet Railway under the supervision of the Soviet Traffic Ministry.
 The Azerbaijani branch of the Soviet Railways was divided into three departments of Baku, Gəncə and Nakhchivan City.

-Azerbaijan Railways (Azərbaycan Dəmir Yolları) 1991-
+Azerbaijan Railways (Azərbaycan Dəmir Yolları) 1991–

 With the independence of the Republic of Azerbaijan in 1991, the Azerbaijan State Railways (Azərbaycan Dövlət Dəmir Yolları) was formed the same year.

 Azerbaijan Railways CJSC

 Azerbaijan Railways Closed Joint Stock Company was established by a reorganisation of the Azerbaijan State Railway in 2009.
 The Company includes Transportation Processes Management Union, Passenger Transportation Production Union, Locomotive Production Union, Carriage Service Production Union, Road Production Union, Power Supply Production Union, Indication and Communication Production Union, Militarised Enforcement Organization, Nakhchivan Department and other enterprises.

-The international network serves Russia (Baku-Moscow, Baku- Saint-Petersburg, Baku-Rostow, Baku-Tumen, Baku- Mahachkala), Ukraine (Babu-Kiev, Baku-Xorkov), Georgia (Baku-Tbilisi).
-Domestic routes are Baku-Kocherli-Balaken, Baku-Astara-Horadiz, Baku-Kazakh- Boyuk Kesik, Baku-Agstafa, Baku-Gandja, Baku-Mingechevir, Baku-Astara routes.
+The international network serves Russia (Baku–Moscow, Baku–Saint-Petersburg, Baku–Rostow, Baku–Tumen, Baku–Mahachkala), Ukraine (Baku–Kyiv, Baku–Kharkiv), Georgia (Baku–Tbilisi).
+Domestic routes are Baku–Kocherli–Balaken, Baku–Astara–Horadiz, Baku–Kazakh–Boyuk Kesik, Baku–Agstafa, Baku–Gandja, Baku–Mingechevir, Baku~Gabala and Baku–Astara routes.